 - Getting the incident noted down in the workplace’s accident book.

-You can make your supervisor or line manager aware, or seek out someone who is qualified in administering first aid.
+You can make your supervisor or line manager aware or seek out someone qualified to administer first aid.

-Please get in touch today if you’d like to know more about reporting accidents and how this helps with making a minor injury at work claim.
+Don’t hesitate to contact us today if you’d like to learn more about reporting accidents and how this can help you make a minor injury at work claim.

 Examples Of Minor Injuries At Work

-Minor injuries can be caused by many kinds of accidents, and by many hazards.
-For example, examples of minor injuries at work and their causes could include:
+Minor injuries can be caused by many kinds of accidents and by many hazards.
+Examples of minor injuries at work include:

 - Head injuries at work caused by being struck by a falling object.